MokhaLeee/fe11us-arm9/README.md

-# fe11us-arm9
+# fe11us-arm9 runtime build

-decomp of arm9.bin in fe11-us
+`make` then you may link ITCM/arm9.bin/overlay0/overlay4 together and get the `fe11-arm9.runtime.elf`, which may help you digging asm in IDA/Ghidra.